 At the end of the day we follow precedent set by Halloween Horror Nights’ The Reposity – another example of strong story and scenic burdened by bad puzzle design.
-In these specific examples, we recognize that though marketed as escape games, these attractions are clearly designed first and foremost to be a good Haunt.
+In these specific examples, we recognize that though marketed as escape games, these attractions are clearly designed first and foremost to be a good Haunt, and that’s not necessarily a bad thing at all.
 So, we feel it is fair that our Key Rating splits the difference.

 Cost not withstanding, No Escape is an ambitious move for any major theme park, and that leaves us excited.
 Although Case of Mr. Karver – originally a 2016 game – is far from without its flaws in the Puzzles department, 2017’s Case of the Haunted Hotel proves that Busch Gardens Williamsburg has made great strides to evolve the offering.

 The future of No Escape looks dark and shadowy (the Halloween event equivalent of looking bright.)
 We hope they continue get better and better with each coming year – and perhaps even expand the No Escape brand to other locations in the SeaWorld Parks & Entertainment family!